googlearchive/compute-appengine-demo-suite-python/README.md

        "auth_uri": "https://accounts.google.com/o/oauth2/auth",
        "token_uri": "https://accounts.google.com/o/oauth2/token"
      }

    }

+   Also make sure that the redirect URIs are correctly associated with the client id and secret in the API console.

    More information about client secrets can be found in the [API client library documentation][2].